 Common Sleep Mistakes

-- Don't share your bed with pets: While it is nice to have a cuddle buddy, pets don't sleep the same way humans do, and most likely, they won't sit still all night.
+- Don't share your bed with your pets.
+While it is definitely nice to have a cuddle buddy, pets don't sleep the same way humans do, and most likely, they won't sit still all night.
 When they move around, jump off the bed or bark, your sleep pattern will be disturbed, whether you're already asleep or right on the brink of a REM cycle.

 - Don't sleep late on the weekend: Pushing back bedtime on Friday and Saturday and sleeping in the next day doesn't actually help you catch up on sleep.
 In fact, experts have identified this as "social jet lag," which resets your internal clock, making Monday (and Tuesday) more difficult.